 Coming Unglued is definitely written for a mature audience.
 Regardless of your gender, have a box of Kleenex at your side.
 You may even want to have a notebook and pen handy in case there are thoughts you'd like to journalize as you read the story.

-If you are interested in reading about Kelly McSheaver's story, click on the book cover above; it will take you to Coming Unglued's page on Amazon.
+If you are interested in reading about Kelly McSheaver's story, please visit Coming Unglued's page on Amazon.